-- Drink Vata-soothing herbal tea.
-To keep Vata balanced during the cleanse, I would recommend taking a Vata-reducing tea blend each day of the cleanse.
-This will help to control Vata, but also herbal teas are great additions to any cleanse to help boost digestive and enhance detoxification.
-You can try our Vata Tea blend which also works on calming anxiety and reducing stress, both essential emotional factors to work on during any cleanse!
-Read more about the health benefits of Vata Tea here.
+To keep Vata balanced during the cleanse, I would recommend taking a soothing tea blend each day of the cleanse.
+This will help to calm Vata, but also herbal teas are great additions to any cleanse to help boost digestive and enhance detoxification.
+You can try our CALM tea blend which also works on calming anxiety and reducing stress, both essential emotional factors to work on during any cleanse!
+Purchase our CALM tea here.

 So Detox Dilemma, these are my greatest recommendations for performing a safe and healthy Ayurvedic cleanse for Vata types.
 A cleanse can be of different intensities; the deeper you want to go, the more of these recommendations you should follow to stay in balance while getting the most out of your cleanse.

 I do have one last recommendation before I say good bye.
 Any cleanse or detox is a reducing measure, and therefore the energy will become depleted during this time.
 This means that it is important to not do too much activity of any kind during the cleanse; including working, school, vigorous exercise, intense yoga, excessive social activities and being in “extreme” elements such as direct sun, intense cold or extreme winds for too long.
 If you over do yourself in a cleanse, more harm can manifest rather than the healing you are intending on promoting.
 I cannot stress this enough, especially for the sensitive Vata types!